hostile-gabriel/hostile-gabriel/README.md

 ![](https://komarev.com/ghpvc/?username=hostile-gabriel&color=0c50a3)

 ## 🛠 About Me
 I'm a passionate Full-Stack Developer and the founder of [@Hostile](https://github.com/hostile), a cyber security firm focused on OSINT investigations and data aggregation across the web.
-With over 4 years of experience, I’m dedicated to building innovative solutions and constantly expanding my skill set to stay ahead in the rapidly evolving tech industry.
+With over 4 years of experience, I’m dedicated to building innovative solutions and constantly expanding my skill set to stay ahead in the rapidly evolving tech landscape.
 <br>